zhangmingjian/RapidityJson/README.md

 # RapidityJson

-Reference  to a simple json component implemented by newtonsoft.json
+A simple JSON serialization component, in continuous improvement, refer to newtonsoft.json